Understanding ThreatScope Mobile XTM

 - Non-specific

-The data input used for this case is the device location data (GPS).
-Because access to location data requires declaring a specific permission in the app and the user consent, this type of threat geo-source is not the default option and requires opting in when building the app on Appdome.
+In this case, the data input is the device’s location data (GPS).
+However, since accessing location data requires declaring specific permission in the app and user consent, this type of threat geo-source is not the default option and requires opting in when building the app on Appdome.

-It is the responsibility of the app’s developer to add the required location permission and request user consent to access the device’s location, since Appdome will not add location permissions to the protected and trigger any access to location data without check if the user has granted access to the location data.
+The app’s developer is responsible for adding the required location permissions and requesting user consent to access the device’s location since Appdome will not add location permissions to the protected app and trigger any access to location data without checking if the user has granted access to their location data.

 What can be inferred from the data